Long-Term Disability

 • After the first 26 months of disability, the continuing benefit period percentage is reduced from 60 percent to 20 percent.
 Maximum duration of benefits is based upon your age when disabled and your Social Security normal retirement age.

-If an employee does not have short term disability (STD) coverage with The Hartford and needs to initiate a claim with The Hartford for long term disability (LTD) benefits, this will be done via the paper LTD application (PDF).
-There are a number of sections to this form:
+If an employee does not have short term disability (STD) coverage and needs to initiate a claim with Voya for long term disability (LTD) benefits, this will be done by visiting your Voya claims portal.
+If you do not have an account set up you will be able to click on "register for an account" to get started.

 The Hartford